Holiday Salad with Kale, Persimmon and Pomegranate

 - Kale.
 The curly kale may be substituted with baby kale for less prep work, or with your favorite greens if you’re not a fan of kale.

 - Pomegranate.
+I highly recommend checking out my post on how to deseed a pomegranate as you’ll save money and it’s so easy!
 If pomegranate is not in season, substitute with dried cranberries.

 - Goat Cheese.
 If you’re not a fan of goat cheese, substitute with feta cheese or omit altogether for a vegan salad.